-Often, art in the hotel sector may veer into leaving an unremarkable impression – it can be tasteful, pleasing, but altogether unsurprising, as it blends into an invisible layer of the interior design scheme.
+Often, art for the hotel sector may veer into leaving an unremarkable impression – it can be tasteful, pleasing, but altogether unsurprising, as it blends into an invisible layer of the interior design scheme.

 By contrast, hotel art collections that have been thoughtfully and intelligently researched, curated and commissioned are the ideal opportunity to offer guests something that rises to the calibre of the luxury connoisseur.
-Memorable art which resonates with the hotel context whilst elegantly communicating the mood and design of a space can set the tone for an experience that is not only first-class, but extraordinary.
+Memorable hotel art which resonates with the context, whilst elegantly communicating the mood and design of a space, can set the tone for an experience that is not only first-class, but extraordinary.

 Merging Worlds of Hospitality & Private Residential